 Ventura attorney Bryan J. Clifton is the third-generation in his family to live in Ventura, and the second-generation to work in the legal field of family law and personal injury.

-He obtained his undergraduate at UC Santa Barbara in 2007 (and now teaches at Santa Barbara City College once per week).
+He obtained his undergraduate at UC Santa Barbara in 2007 (and is adjunct faculty at Southern California Institute of Law).

 He received his Juris Doctorate from the University of San Francisco School of Law in 2010